Inspiring Youth through Agriculture

-In 2018, Center for Land-Based Learning will reach two big milestones–the FARMS Leadership Program will celebrate 25 years of programming and our Executive Director Mary Kimball will celebrate 20 years as a leader and has kept the vision and mission of Land-Based Learning at the forefront of everything we do.
+In 2018, Center for Land-Based Learning will reach two big milestones–the FARMS Leadership Program will celebrate 25 years of programming and our Executive Director Mary Kimball will celebrate 20 years as a leader and has kept the vision and mission of Center for Land-Based Learning at the forefront of everything we do.

 Recently an article was published in Edible Marin and Wine Country magazine about the FARMS Leadership Program about a Sonoma County participant named Jose.
 Jose wasn’t engaged in school and didn’t have any idea what the future held for him.
 His teacher, however, saw his potential and thought that an out-of-classroom learning experience might be just the thing to get him excited about learning.
 It worked and now Jose is enrolled at Santa Rosa Jr. College, with dreams of owning his own dairy one day.
 Click here to read article: Edible Marin & Wine Country.

 Every act of your generosity helps us further our mission, which is to inspire, educate, and cultivate future generations of farmers, agricultural leaders and natural resource stewards.
 There are a surplus of jobs in agriculture right now, and more young people are needed to pursue degrees in agriculture and related majors.
 Donate today and help change the lives for hundreds of students just like Jose and make a difference for the future of agriculture.

 FARMS Leadership Program

 The FARMS (Farming, Agriculture, and Resource Management for Sustainability) Leadership Program serves 400+ youth from 55 high schools in 16 California counties.
 Each student spends an average 35 hours in the field engaging in hands-on experiences at farms, wildlife areas, agriculture related businesses, colleges and universities.
 We currently run programs at twelve sites: